MSiam/Deep-Motion-Segmentation-AD-Papers/README.md

 # Task Definitions and Related Tasks
+I am mainly gathering works on motion segmentation in autonomous driving with the motivation it can help researchers understand better the task and its relevant ones.

 * **Motion Segmentation:** pixel-wise classification of the scene to moving/static, and its extension to instance-wise segmentation.
 * **Zero-shot Video Object Segmentation:** Segmentation of visual and motion salient objects in a video sequence as defined on DAVIS benchmark.
 Zero-shot, indicates no prior initialization required.
 It is also called unsupervised-VOS or Primary object segmentation in the literature.
 * **Few-shot Video Object Segmentation:** Tracking the segmented objects in a video sequence using an initialization mask.
 Few/One-shot indicates the need for an initialization for the tracking method, and is also called semi-supervised-VOS in the literature.

 Each of these tasks have methods that are trained **fully supervised** and **self supervised**.
 Each of them as well can be categorized into **pixel-wise** or **instance-wise** segmentation.
 I prefer to use the term Zero-shot-VOS instead of Unsupervised-VOS as it can be ambiguous whether it indicates no labelled training data or just no initialization in the video sequence.

-I am mainly focusing on motion segmentation and its related zero-shot segmentation task papers.
+I am mainly focusing in the paper collection on:
+* Deep Motion Segmentation (specifically in Autonomous Driving application).
+* The related task for zero-shot segmentation (general-purpose video object segmentation).

 # Zero-shot Video Object Segmentation
 ## Datasets and Benchmarks